Wandering tattler: Description

 These birds have stocky bodies with gray upperparts, underwings, face and neck and a white belly.
 They have short dark yellow legs and a dark gray bill.
+Their length is 26–30 cm, their weight is 60–169 g, and their wingspan is 50–55 cm.
 Adults in breeding plumage are heavily barred underneath.
 The call is a rapid trill of accelerating, staccato notes.
-They can consist of 3 or 4 beats, per call.
+It can consist of three or four beats per call.

-Distribution and habitat
+Distribution and ecology

 In summer, the wandering tattler is found in far-eastern Russia, Alaska, portions of the California coast and northwestern Canada.
 They nest in rocky areas along mountain streams.
+The female lays four olive-colored eggs in a shallow depression.
+Both parents incubate and help feed the young, who are soon able to forage for themselves.
 At other times, they are found on rocky islands in the southwest Pacific and on rocky Pacific coasts from California to South America and as far as Australia.
 In the nonbreeding season it is well distributed throughout the Pacific, often seeking coastlines and isolated islands.

-Behaviour and ecology

-Food and feeding

 They feed on aquatic invertebrates such as crustaceans and marine worms.
 During breeding season, they also eat insects.
 While wading, they forage actively, making jerky bobbing movements.
 Feeding behaviors can include repeated returns to the same location over short periods of time.
 They can be seen flying low over a rocky coastline or along a jetty.

-Breeding

-The female lays 4 olive-colored eggs in a shallow depression.
-Both parents incubate and help feed the young, who are soon able to forage for themselves.